stevekrouse/rose/README.md

   - esc - out of edit mode
   - the selected node doesn't recieve keydown events unless you click on it --> maybe we need to focus on it? --> better way to get divs to get keydowns?

 - add first-line block so you can add things at the top
+  - file and block statement

 - distinguish between var, const, let, etc